-To ensure evaluations are performed with a uniform approach across projects, the Handbook includes data collection guidelines, or standard operating procedures (SOPs) for several of the most commonly used metrics in the Evaluation Toolkit.
-These SOPs will be key to seeking consistent data collection from SFMTA staff as well as from contractors who record, observe and report back data to the SFMTA.
+To ensure a uniform approach across project evaluations, this Handbook includes data collection guidelines, or standard operating procedures (SOP) for several of the most common metrics in the Evaluation Toolkit.
+These guidelines are key to seeking consistent data collection from SFMTA staff as well as from contractors who record, observe, and report data back to the SFMTA.